favstats/appendornot/README.md

 ## Example `save_lines()`

 Write text file with `save_lines`.
-The function will automatically create a new text file or append the file if it already does.
+The function will automatically create a new text file or append the file if it already does exist.

 ``` r
 save_lines(names(cars), "lines.txt")
 ```

-You can also create a folder (if it doesn’t exist yet) before it saves the csv.
+You can also create a folder (if it doesn’t exist yet) before it saves the text file.

 This example creates the “`txt`” folder first, then saves the file: